DayriseA/OCP12_CRM_EpicEvents/README.md

   + `--phone` / `-p`
   + `--company` / `-c`

-  `--email` can be used as an identifier instead of employee's id.
+  `--email` can be used as an identifier instead of client's id.
 Provide both in order to update the email.

 * *Deleting a Client:*
 `eecrm delete-client --clientid <client_id>`
-Here too `--email` can be used instead of `--empid`
+Here too `--email` can be used instead of `--clientid`

 * *Listing Clients:*
 `eecrm list-clients [options]`